 CHAPTER SIXTEEN: JOHN AND WASHERWOMEN

-ROTHESAY WAS BACKDROP FOR KELLY, BROCKWAY AND PIERCE.
-THEY POINTED OUR SEARCH TO ABOUT TEN US STATES, AND TWO PROVINCES IN CANADA.
+THE CHAPTER WILL ALSO TAKE US TO ROTHESAY TO LOOK FOR JOHN.
+IT WAS BACKDROP FOR FAMILIES KELLY, BROCKWAY AND PIERCE.
+THEY WOULD TRAVEL US TO ABOUT TEN US STATES, AND TWO PROVINCES IN CANADA.

 DUMBARTON CASTLE IS IN THE ENVIRONS OF THE TURKEY RED DYE TRADE.
 NOTE THE MENTION OF CARDROSS, WHEN CONSIDERING THE MCCORMICK FAMILY AND JANE KELLY (CARROLL).
 ALSO, APPRECIATE THE GEOGRAPHY, IN THAT CARDROSS AND ARGYLLSHIRE SHARE MENTION IN THE SAME PARAGRAPH OF DISCUSSION, OF THIS LITHOGRAPH.

 GRANDAD’S KNOWN RESIDENCES IN HAMILTON, WERE CLOSE TO HAMILTON PALACE.
 HE ALSO LIVED ON THE RIVER CLYDE, IN THE PARTICK DISTRICT OF GOVAN PARISH.
 INDUSTRIAL WAS IMAGINED; LOVELY WAS THE REALITY.

 Double Genealogy has enjoyed this visit to Random Scottish History!
 Scotland is lovely, with a rich history.